Aditi99b/fitness/meettheteam.md

 <h2> Eshika Pallapottu </h2>

-- Eshika is scrum master and devOps
+- Eshika is scrum master, devOps, and backend

 <br>
 - She has played basketball for 3 years